Portugal’s robust and vibrant small city of the north, Porto, is more than the sum of its many and varied bridges.

-We had visited vineyards that have been producing wine for hundreds of years, walked through sleepy, ancient villages and skipped across the border to take on Spain for on sunny afternoon.
+We had visited vineyards that have been producing wine for hundreds of years, walked through sleepy, ancient villages and skipped across the border to take on Spain for a sunny afternoon.

 But the cruise was at an end and a new landing and a new city was revving up the anticipation endorphins.

-The vessel was coming to where the river meets the sea, through the city of Porto.
+The vessel was sliding to where the river meets the sea, through the city of Porto.

 This is an aged city and under a brilliant blue sky the view of the built-up apartments on the edge of the shore and the emergence of bridge after bridge, from wrought iron to modern concrete construction gives the river an energetic, gleeful aura.

 Along the serene Douro River steep sided, terraced vineyards produce the ‘gold’ of the region – port wine.
-It makes its way down to Porto, named for the potent elixir and it was Porto that put ‘Porto’ into Portugal.
+It makes its way down to Porto, named for the potent elixir and it was Porto that put the ‘Port’ into Portugal.

 The main part of Porto sits on the craggy bluffs east of the mouth of the Douro River.
 Avenida dos Aliados is a broad avenue running through the central part of the city lined with handsome, intricately detailed, Art Nouveau buildings.